sadegh15khedry/ML-Algorithms-From-Scratch/Decision-Tree/README.md

-# Spam Email Detection Using Logestic Regression From The Scatch
+# Decition Tree From The Scatch

 ## Introduction

-This project utilizes a Logestic Regressor model that has been built from the scratch to classify spam emails.
-The main reason behind this project was to get a better understanding of how the Logestic Regression works.
+This project utilizes a Decition Tree model that has been built from the scratch to classify Iris flowers.
+The main reason behind this project was to get a better understanding of how the Decition tree works.

 ## Table of Contents